jessestimpson/kapten/README.md

 2. Releases are not supported
 3. Each dep must be sufficiently configurable to avoid conflicts, and the conventional approach to managing dev.exs is incompatible.
 4. Kapten uses undocumented public API from Elixir Config
-5. Elixir LSP will complain about using Kapten.Config in the confix.exs because it doesn't know it's being required from the Kapten config.exs.
+5. Elixir LSP will complain about calls to Kapten.Config in the confix.exs.
+It doesn't appear to follow `required` files.